weechat/specs.weechat.org/specs/2023-002-key-bindings-improvements.md

 ### Backspace key

-The backspace key is a bit special (for historical reasons related to terminals), and now both raw keys `ctrl-?` and `ctrl-h` points to the new name `backspace`.
+The backspace key is a bit special (for historical reasons related to terminals), and both raw keys `ctrl-?` and `ctrl-h` points to the new name `backspace`.

 If you want to bind `ctrl` + `backspace`, you have to bind either `ctrl-h` or `ctrl-?` depending on the code returned by your terminal.